isabelabu/isabelabu/README.md

 ### Hello, World! ✨

-I'm a brazilian student who likes to work with OOP
+I'm a brazilian student who likes to work with Back-End
 - Currently learning Python
 - Basic experience in HTML, CSS and MySQL